 Foundation chairwoman Agnes Steinmetz has put early childhood education and development at the forefront of the organization’s purpose, as she strongly believes that substantial investment in this area is essential for the smooth and healthy development of young people at the very early stages of their life.
 Among the foundation’s initial activities in this area was the creation of a training course for workers at Israeli local authorities on the effective running of their early childhood departments, including suggesting new staff roles that would enhance the departments’ work with children from newborns until six years of age.

 The foundation’s healthcare initiatives involve direct assistance to people requiring urgent medical care and donating funds to hospitals in Israel that urgently need various types of equipment.
-Sheba Tel-HaShomer Medical Centre in Ramat Gan and Laniado Hospital in Netanya have benefited from foundation funds to purchase eye and paediatric intensive care equipment, respectively.
+Sheba Tel-HaShomer Medical Centre in Ramat Gan and Laniado Hospital in Netanya have benefited from foundation funds to purchase eye and pediatric intensive-care equipment, respectively.

 An additional scholarship program funded by the foundation is run at Eldad High School in Netanya, and members of the Israeli Defense Forces, in the Givati Brigade’s Tzabar Battalion, are supported with equipment and care, especially soldiers who are on their own and in need.
 The foundation has also financed a new wing of the prestigious Tel Aviv Museum of Art, named after Agnes and Beny.

 And as 2022 draws to a close and the foundation is about to enter its 16th year of operation, it continues its tradition of providing food for families during Hanukkah, which falls between Dec.
-18 and 26 this year.
-As the foundation says, all these initiatives are part of a wider cause and ambition to make Israel a more just and equitable country for everyone.
+18 and Dec.
+26 this year.